Print Production Manager

 Bevin has worked in publishing since graduating from Syracuse University with degrees in public relations and anthropology.
 Before coming to NAB in 2014, she worked at New Harbinger, a psychology and self-help publishing house in Oakland, and did HIV testing and counseling in Palm Beach, Florida.
 At NAB, Bevin especially likes writing for the blog and working on recipe, DIY, and cultural studies books.
 Outside of work, she enjoys baking, reading, and crafting.
 She lives with her partner in Alameda.

-Digital Business and IT Manager
+Senior Digital Business Manager

 Joe has been with NAB since 2012.
 His role in the company combines two of his favorite interests, technology and books, and he thoroughly enjoys it.
 Born and raised in southern New Jersey, Joe graduated from Rowan University in 1998 with a radio/television/film degree.
 He moved to Berkeley a few months later and spent many years working in the independent music industry.
 Joe spent more than five years working in both marketing and software development for Nolo, an influential DIY legal publisher based in Berkeley.
 He’s an avid record collector who runs his own independent label called American Dust Records.
 His favorite books are Thomas Mann’s Doctor Faustus, Studs Terkel’s Talking to Myself, and Bob Dylan’s Chronicles: Volume One.
 Joe lives in Alameda with his wife and two daughters.